 l.
 Definitions .
-15

-II.
-Identifying the Ordinary High Water Mark .
-16
+16 П. Identifying the Ordinary High Water Mark .16 The first of an ary right water marking in the first of t III.

-III.
 Inspection Report .
-19
+20

 I. Definitions

 Many terms are used to describe the boundaries of state ownership on navigable waters, but "ordinary high water mark" (OHWM) is the term that must be consistently used when discussing disclaimers.
 This is not the water level in summer.
 It is not the "average" high water mark.
 It is not generally considered a flood level unless development has encroached on the river.
 It can only be firmly established by examining evidence in the field.
 The Idaho Supreme Court in Heckman Ranches, Inc. v.
 State defined the OHWM as "the line which the water impresses upon the soil for sufficient period of time to deprive the soil of its vegetation and destroy its value for agricultural purposes".
 The Heckman Ranches case defined agricultural purposes used in this context as raising agricultural crops and not just grazing livestock.
 This definition of OHWM is also incorporated into similar definitions in Idaho Code and the administrative rules: